Skip to main content

 • Rainwear

-• 2 pairs of running shoes (You NEED shoes not just sandals or crocs)
+• 2 pairs of running shoes (close-toed shoes are required for our activities)

 • Sandals or crocs